 14+ to 18 hours - 4

-an employee a required meal period, rest break, or recovery period, that employer must pay that worker one additional hour of pay for each such period or break.
+If an employer fails to providean employee a required meal period, rest break, or recovery period, that employer must pay that worker one additional hour of pay for each such period or break.
 The employer must include this additional pay in that employee's next paycheck.
 See IWC Orders and Labor Code Section 226.7(c).

 o Brinker: California's Meal Break Breakthrough.
 Employers are No Longer the Lunch Police (May, 2012).